towerofpower256/davidmac.pro/src/posts/2025-05-16-approval-reject-reason/index.md

 ---
 title: "Better SN Approvals #5 - Mandatory Reject Reason"
 description: Getting your approval request rejected without any reason feels terrible.
-Here's some times on how to force users to provide a reason when they are rejecting an approval request in ServiceNow.
+Why was it rejected?
+What should I change?
+Did I miss something?
+Here's some ways to force approvers to provide a reason when they are rejecting an approval request in ServiceNow.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2025-05-16